-10. Do you remember the show Full House?
-There was an episode where Rebecca found out she was pregnant and was trying to tell Uncle Jessie by making him a dinner full of “baby” things like baby back ribs, baby carrots, baby corn.
-I thought I would do something super fun and creative to let my partner know but when I found out all I could do was holler across the house in a (slight) panic for him to come and see.
+10. Share the news unofficially.
+Do you remember the show Full House?
+There was an episode where Rebecca found out she was pregnant and was trying to tell Uncle Jesse by making him a dinner full of “baby” things, like baby back ribs, baby carrots, and baby corn.
+I thought I would do something super fun and creative to let my partner know, but when I found out, all I could do was holler across the house in a (slight) panic for him to come and see.
 Either creative or slightly panicked, this is a good first step.
 HA!

 9. Start better habits now.
-Throw out the cigarettes and the coffee beans and any un-pasturized cheeses or juices because for 9 months your body is a temple of nutrition.
+Throw out the cigarettes, the coffee beans, and any unpasteurized cheeses or juices, because for nine months your body is a temple of nutrition.
 Might as well start right now.
 Talk with your spouse and doctor about the lists of things women should avoid during pregnancy and make a plan together.
 It’s good to have both yourself and your partner on board with this plan so that your partner doesn’t unnecessarily tempt you by bringing home an extra large latte and drinking it in front of you.

 8. Talk about the fun stuff.
 When will you announce it to the world?
 Who will you tell first?
 How will you do it?
 Will you find out the sex of the baby?
 Where will the nursery be?
 What names do you love?
-Keep it light because you’ll figure all the details out as you go but it’s so fun to talk about these things as they are some of the most fun parts of it all!
+Keep it light, because you’ll figure all the details out as you go — but it’s so fun to talk about these things, as they are some of the most fun parts of it all!
 Oh… and when you tell your parents, if you choose to try to record it, do a test run!
-We told my mom over video chat and I thought we were recording but whoops we weren’t.
+We told my mom over video chat and I thought we were recording it, but whoops!
+We weren’t.
 I’m notoriously klutzy with technology and I thought I hit record but somehow I didn’t.
 She had the best reaction and I wish we had practiced ahead of time so I would have it recorded.
 Oh well.
 Learn from me, friends!

 7. Take a picture!